Skip to Content

 Or even if it is, take a walk entirely around Mirror Lake.
 It’s about a mile and easy to do with kids, but not definitely not with a stroller.

-a view of the town of lake placid at dusk from across mirror lake.
+A view of the town of lake placid at dusk from across mirror lake.

 At dusk you get nice views of the lit-up town from the far side.
 And it’s an easy way to get exercise without having to strap on skis or skates.